ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 And a more substantial bridge makes sense from other data points, such as its choice as a landmark defining the Place of Beginning in the deed descriptions of 1869 and 1883, and Andrea Talmage's recollections of her conversation with Carl English, referenced in full further below, in which he told her that the mill race bridge gave Mills' Home "the nickname ‘bridge’s house’ or something like that".

-I believe the southwest course of the raceway under the road can be explained by a few factors.
-First, understand that Dalebrook has a basement that is at ground level, but the mill infrastructure itself is in a *sub-basement* of the building, and so, it is from the sub-basement that the raceway emerges, and in the middle of the western side of the Dalebrook foundation, a grill recessed in the ground still exists as I write this as evidence of this past configuration.
+I believe the angled, southwest course of the raceway under the road can be explained by a few factors.
+First, understand that Dalebrook has a basement that is at ground level, but Frank Proto has told me that the mill infrastructure itself is in a *sub-basement* of the building, and so, it is from the sub-basement that the raceway emerges, and in the middle of the western side of the Dalebrook foundation, a grill recessed in the ground still exists as I write this as evidence of this past configuration.

+(It should be noted however, that as I recall Frank explaining to me, the functional areas of the former mill are currently inaccessible behind a concrete wall, and he has never seen that area himself.)

-Then, consulting a *current* topographical map shows what is evident to my naked eye, that the slope of the ground over this portion of the raceway is very gradual.
+Consulting a *current* topographical map shows what is evident to my naked eye, that the slope of the ground over this portion of the raceway is very gradual.
 Note that a topographical line falls across the approximate area of the mill pond edge that is closest to the grist mill, but otherwise, this topographical map indicates the land from the western side of Brookton's Market to past the point of Todi's fence, completely encompassing the mill tailrace in the area being considered and for a large area around it, descends less than ten feet:

 {{% fig "brookton/maps/topographical-map" "800" /%}}

 The topography suggests a reason for why the raceway was built to follow a gradual southwest diagonal course under the road: over a shallow grade, a straighter course offers less resistance to the flow of water.
 And in fact, this is how Six Mile Creek itself crosses Brooktondale Road presently as multiple maps, including the topographical map, as well as photographs, including two presented further below, all attest.
 It wasn’t always this way, and I will explain that further on.

 Although I was initially tempted to believe that the 1912 highway survey shows the eastern property boundary of Mills' Home aligning with the end of the Mill Race Bridge, which could help derive an estimate for the span of the bridge, it appears that this line, labelled "R818", is not intended to represent the property boundary, at least, not directly.
 Note that this line is solid like other measurement lines on the map, and it is not dashed like the other property lines shown.
 Also, there is a line to the east of Mulk's store with the same label, which seems to indicate a relationship between the two lines that I admittedly don't understand currently, but which could perhaps be reasonably accurately measured today to provide further inside into Mill Race Bridge’s position.
-Regardless, it seems that **the eastern boundary line is not represented on this map**.
+Regardless, it seems that **the shared boundary line designating the eastern edge of Mills' Home and the western edge  of Dalebrook is not represented on the 1912 highway survey**.

 The next logical question in my mind was about the bridge design: would it have been built at a diagonal, simply following the course of the raceway channel and having offset guard rails, as depicted with the solid, horizontal green lines below, or would it be squared up, so that the abutments on each side fell on lines perpendicular to the road, as depicted with the vertical dashed green lines below.
 The depiction of the diagonal orientation is based on the assumption that the upper guard rail (or some part of the bridge structure) is represented on the map, that I then replicated at the correct angle on the southern edge of the road along with a portion of the bridge over the cement walk that also must have existed.
 The dashed vertical red line estimates the center of the Mill Race Bridge at the center of Creek Road